cerner/fhir.cerner.com/content/millennium/r4/financial/account.md

 The account resource supports multiple account types which are defined below.

+* `charge-group` - A grouping of charges for billing
 * `financial-account` - Top level patient account
-* `guarantor-balance` - Self pay balance account.
+* `guarantor-balance` - Self pay balance account
+* `insurance-balance` - Insurance balance account
-* `statement` - Snapshot in time of a patient statement.
+* `statement` - Snapshot in time of a patient statement

 The following fields are returned if valued: